Package 'httr2'

 • "pipe", separates values with a |, e.g. ?x=1|2.

-If none of these functions work, you can alternatively supply a function that takes a character vector and returns a string.
+If none of these options work for your needs, you can instead supply a function that takes a character vector of argument values and returns a a single string.

 Value